January 14th 2019

 Anything that is fresh, remember to leave on the aircraft or check the countries customs laws.
 For example, fresh food of any kind is NOT allowed into Australia or New Zealand.
 To keep the food fresh, I take ziplock bags and fill with ice from home, and refill at the airport and on the airplane.

 I don’t use icepacks/coolpacks as some countries security laws will not accept these through security.
-Plus a ziplock is easy to refill.
+Instead, pack some ziplocks and refill once airside and again from the crew onboard the plane.

 I avoid candy, lollies and chocolate etc as a hyper kid on the plane is zero fun!
-The only exception is the the one I keep for top of descent, in case they find the pressure uncomfortable.
+The only exception is the lollipop I keep for top of descent, in case they find the ear pressure uncomfortable.

 I used to pack various techie toys or bits, but now I take my phone and iPad and download it with apps for the kids.
 As toddlers they really enjoyed apps such as Peekaboo Barn, ABC Toddler, Mouse Maze, Duplo, Duck Duck Moose.